anandology/anandology.com/_posts/2012-03-28-how-to-write-a-web-framework-in-python.markdown

 ---
 layout: post
-title: How to write a new web framework
+title: How to write a web framework in Python
 ---

 # {{ page.title }}